tony-zhelonkin/RNAseq_pipelineDock/README.md

 - `htseqCheckStrand.sh`
 - `runFeatureCounts.sh`

-The meaning is pretty self-explanatory.
+What the scripts do is pretty self-explanatory.
 For complete list and detailed description look [here](https://github.com/tony-zhelonkin/RNAseq_pipelineDock/tree/master/base)

 R functionality has been completely turned off and silenced for now.
 Since the original repo the docker base bioconductor/release_base2 [6] has been deprecated.
 The current installation is based on Ubuntu 20.04, which is somewhat heavy (The resulting docker image is around 7Gb).